gatechain/gatechain-docs/en/README.md

 Anyone who has full control over his account's private keys can trade freely and safely.
 GateChain DEX does not store users' funds or private keys but leverages privately owned encrypted mobile or hardware wallets to safeguard users’ assets and solves the trust issues that arise when trading on centralized exchanges.

-### GateChain Token
+### GateToken

 <!--GateChain Coin GC  is the native currency of GateChain mainnet.
 It  fuels the GateChain mainnet and is used to pay  transfer fee  on Gatechain network.It is the incentive reward for PoS staking at GateChain.
 In addition, it is  an important ecosystem  member for Gate.io exchange. -->

-GateChain Token (GT) is the native currency of GateChain's ecosystem.
+GateToken (GT) is the native currency of GateChain's ecosystem.
 It is used to pay for transaction fees on GateChain’s network and also serves as the PoS staking reward.
 It is essential to GateChain's functions.

 ### GateChain Wallets